krisc-informatica/PHPJasperXML2/README.md

 # PHPJasperXML2
-PHPJasperXML2 is a modification of PHPJasperXML-project to support json-data as a datasource and mysqli
+PHPJasperXML2 is a modification of [PHPJasperXML project](https://github.com/BBFMedia/PHPJasperXML) to support json-data as a datasource and mysqli.